Skip to content

 Toggle it on to set a specific access window.
 When enabled, two date picker fields appear:

 • Start Date - The earliest date and time students can open and begin the test.
-Before this date, the test will appear in their list but cannot be started.
+Before this date & time, the test will appear in their list but cannot be started.

 • End Date - The deadline by which students must complete their attempt.
-After this date, the test will no longer be accessible regardless of remaining attempts.
+After this date & time, the test will no longer be accessible regardless of remaining attempts.

 Always set an End Date when assigning tests as part of a structured program or curriculum cycle.
 This creates healthy urgency for students and keeps your progress tracking clean.
 For unscheduled open practice, leave the Schedule toggle off.